Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements: Preliminaries

-The collection of these functions $s : [m] \rightarrow \{-, +\}$ forms the vertex set of the \defn{tope graph} for a hyperplane arrangement, with two such functions (vertices) being adjacent if their values differ on exactly one element of $[m]$.
+The collection of these functions $s \colon [m] \rightarrow \{-, +\}$ forms the vertex set of the \defn{tope graph} for a hyperplane arrangement, with two such functions (vertices) being adjacent if their values differ in exactly one position.
 We note the tope graph of $\mA$ as $\mT(\mA)$. \end{defi}

-For our cases, it is helpful to define the type of edges in tope graphs of hyperplane arrangements.
+For our cases, it is helpful to define the type of an edge in tope graphs of hyperplane arrangements.

 \begin{defi} Let $\mA$ be a hyperplane arrangement.
 The \defn{type} of an edge $e$ between two regions $R_1$ and $R_2$ is the hyperplane $H\in \mA$, which contains the separating wall between $R_1$ and $R_2$.
 We write this as $\ty(e)=H$. \end{defi}